iomesh/docs/docs/cluster-operations/scale-cluster.md

 ## Scale Meta Server

 Add meta pods when the meta server is overloaded.

-The minimum number of meta pods is 3, you can only increase to 5 for IOMesh Enterprise.
+**Precaution**

+Increasing the number of meta pods is not supported for IOMesh Community Edition.
+For the Enterprise Edition, the minimum number of meta pods is 3 and the maximum number is 5.

 1. In `iomesh.yaml`, locate `meta` and then edit `replicas`.

     ```yaml
     meta:
-    replicas: 5 # Enter the value after scaling.
-Up to 5 for IOMesh Community.
+    replicas: "" # Enter an integer greater than 3 but less than 6.
     ```
-2. Apply modifications.
+2. Apply the modification.
     ```shell
     helm upgrade --namespace iomesh-system iomesh iomesh/iomesh --values iomesh-values.yaml
     ```
-3. Verify if modifications are successful.
+3. Verify that the modification was successful.

     ```shell
     kubectl get pod -n iomesh-system | grep meta
     ```

-    If scaling is successful, you should see an example like:
+    If successful, you should see an example like:
     ```output
     iomesh-meta-0                                         2/2     Running   0          5h5m
     iomesh-meta-1                                         2/2     Running   0          5h5m